dabl® Educational Trust banner

 Grade Mean SD

-Pass < 5mmHg and < 8mmHg
+Pass ≤ 5mmHg and ≤ 8mmHg

 Fail > 5mmHg or > 8mmHg

-Grading Method 2 (85 subject mean pressures)
+Criterion 1 Grading (85 subject mean pressures)

 (Linear interpolation of SD limits or Means between those listed)